4

 • View the stunning collection of mountains, ridges, escarpments, forests and ancient volcanic plateaus of South East Queensland’s Main Range National Park

-• Spend your evenings at the Spicers logdes and at Spicers Canopy eco camps.
+• Spend your evenings at unique off-grid accommodation each night - mountain top farmhouse, eco camps and cabins.
 Take in the tranquility and enjoy a touch of luxury

 • Traverse a variety of terrain including Mallee scrub, wet sclerophyll, ancient hoop pine forests and exciting rocky outcrops